 For example, if you’re about to work with a big company, you will probably need to collaborate with several people.

-There may also be a case of getting sign off from more than one person.
-This case may be more challenging and a content process will be useful to understand their key objectives.
-However, you can also gain faster credibility for your work as freelancers when working for a reputable client.
+There may also be a case of getting sign-off from more than one person.
+This case may be more challenging, and a content process will be useful in understanding their key objectives.
+However, you can also gain faster credibility for your work as a freelancer when working for a reputable client.

 On the other hand, if you’re about to work with a small team that is still in the early stages, you may have the freedom to be more creative.
 This doesn’t mean that you have to ignore their business objectives.
 Even if they are not ready yet to submit a documented strategy of their goals, you can help them improve their process and gain a more important role as a consultant.
 Moreover, you can also deliver more successful results by using your experience and showing your organizational skills.
 This is a great case when trying to improve your portfolio, as you have the opportunity to attract more similar clients in the future.

-To sum up, here are four tips to keep in mind when starting as a freelance writer for a new client:
+To sum up, here are four tips to keep in mind when freelancers engage with a new client: